migillett/Meshtastic-Listener/README.md

 # Meshtastic-Listener
 This repo builds upon [brad28b's repo](https://github.com/brad28b/meshtastic-cli-receive-text), with some new features such as server commands and replies.
 This repo is meant to listen to [Meshtastic](https://meshtastic.org) nodes via TCP or Serial connections and act as a server for triggering commands.
 The current list of commands currently include:

-- !help - prints the list of commands
+- `!help` - prints the list of commands
-- !reply - replies to the sender with transmission details
+- `!reply` - replies to the sender with transmission details
-- !post - posts a message to the board
+- `!post <message>` - posts a message to the board
-- !read - get all posts to the message board from the past n hours.
+- `!read` - get all posts to the message board from the past n hours.
+- `!clear` - soft deletes all messages from the BBS.
+Only available when a node id matches the admin id set in the env vars.

 ## To Do